 Angioplasty and Stenting

-Angioplasty is a procedure to open narrowed or blocked coronary arteries using a balloon catheter, often followed by placing a stent to keep the artery open.
+Angioplasty and Stenting is a procedure to open narrowed or blocked coronary arteries using a balloon catheter, often followed by placing a stent to keep the artery open.

 Why is Angioplasty Done?